 Rapping at my Chamber Door

-Rapping at my Chamber Door was shortlisted for the STORGY Halloween competition written under a pseudonym.
+Rapping at my Chamber Door was shortlisted for the STORGY Halloween competition.
 I was delighted to return back to horror after spending some time away from that field of work.
 Heavily influenced by the works of Poe I really did enjoy writing this short story.

 You can read Rapping at my Chamber Door here.